 There is a fine line between trading and gambling.
 Do you know the difference?

 When you bet, generally you either win or lose.
 If you place a wager of $1,000 at the table in Las Vegas or on a horse and you lose, you lose $1,000.
+Consider a slot machine.
+When you play a $10 slot machine

 When trading properly, prior to placing a trade, you should have identified your exit strategy.
-This will be a price at which you will exit the trade if it goes against you.
+This will be a price at which you will exit the trade when it goes against you.
 This can be done by either making a mental note of the price you will get out at or by entering a stop loss order.
 A stop loss order is a price where the stockbroker will automatically sell your stock if the price is reached.

 Since all traders are betting that the stock they buy is going to go in their favor, one could generalize and say all traders are gamblers.